 We know that COVID-19 has made our school year look a little different, so we have been flexible and have worked to assess, develop and plan for our school district.

-1) When schools reopen, please check your child BEFORE sending them to school.
+1) Check your child BEFORE sending them to school.

 * In the morning, ask you child how they are feeling?
 If they report they do not feel well, please do not send them to school.